 When appraisers evaluate a home’s value, they’re giving their best opinion based on how the home’s features stack up against those of similar homes recently sold nearby.
 One appraiser may factor in a recent sale, but another may consider that sale too long ago, or the home too different, or too far away to be a fair comparison.
 The result can be differences in the values two separate appraisers set for your home.

-An appraisal being used to figure out how much to insure your home for or to determine your property taxes may rely on other factors and arrive at different values.
-For example, though an appraisal for a home loan evaluates today’s market value, an appraisal for insurance purposes calculates what it would cost to rebuild your home at today’s building material and labor rates, which can result in two different numbers.
+An appraisal may be used to figure out how much to insure your home for or to determine your property taxes.
+Depending on the goal, an appraiser may consider different factors and arrive at different values.
+For example, though an appraisal for a home loan evaluates today’s market value, an appraisal for insurance purposes calculates what it would cost to rebuild your home at today’s building material and labor rates, which can produce two different numbers.

-Appraisals are also different from CMAs, or competitive market analyses.
+Appraisals differ from CMAs, or competitive market analyses.
 With a CMA, a real estate agent relies on market expertise to estimate how much your home will sell for in a specific time period.
-The price your home will sell for in 30 days may be different than the price your home will sell for in 120 days.
+The price your home will sell for in 30 days may vary from the price your home will sell for in 120 days.
 Because real estate agents don’t follow the rules appraisers do, there can be variations between CMAs and appraisals on the same home.

 Home prices shift, and appraised values will shift with those market changes.
 Your home may be appraised at $250,000 today, but in two months when you refinance or list it for sale, the appraised value could be lower or higher depending on how your market has performed.

-You may have a reason you must sell immediately, such as a job loss or transfer, which can affect the amount of money you’ll accept to complete the transaction in your time frame.
+You may have a reason to sell immediately, such as a job loss or transfer, which can affect the amount of money you’ll accept to complete the transaction in your time frame.
 An appraisal doesn’t consider those personal factors.

 5. You Can Ask for a Second Opinion